andreberg/C4D-ChamferMaker-R12/README.markdown

 Attribution
 -----------

-Created by "Unknown" eons ago.
+Created by Antosha Marchenko in 2006.
 Updated from the 2006 source code by yours truly.

 License
 -------

-The source code was made available in 2006 when a new maintainer
+The source code was made available in 2006 when a maintainer
 took over the port for English speaking countries.
 There is no
 license notice with the source, so that I am putting it under
 the following license: